USEPA/AMET/docs/AMET_Users_Guide_v1.md

 The C-shell file aqProject.csh is a wrapper script for calling the R programs that actually create your project (and database if necessary) and populate the AMET database with the project data.
 The variable that you will likely need to change for this project is “AMETBASE”.
+You can specify the MySQL login and password in the script if desired.
+If you do not, the script will prompt you for the MySQL login/password.
+If you submit the script to queue, you'll need to spcecify the login and password on the qsub command line.
+By default, the script is setup to prompt you for the MySQL login/password.
 Run the script by typing

 > $ ./aqProject.csh &gt;& log.populate